Governors Island National Monument

-Governors Island National Monument, a unit of the United States national park system, is located in New York City on 22 acre of Governors Island, a 172 acre island located off the southern tip of Manhattan Island at the confluence of the Hudson and East Rivers in New York Harbor.
+Governors Island National Monument is a unit of the United States national park system in New York City.
+It is located on 22 acre of Governors Island, a 172 acre island located off the southern tip of Manhattan Island, at the confluence of the Hudson and East rivers in New York Harbor.

 Conversion to public use

 In October 1995 the United States Coast Guard announced it would close its largest base, at Governors Island, as a cost savings measure.
 The Coast Guard had established the base on the island in 1966 after the U.S. Army closed Fort Jay, an Army post since 1794.

 In 1996, the Coast Guard closed the base and conveyed it as surplus property to the federal government's General Services Administration for disposal through transfer or sale.
 The closure was at the initiative of the Coast Guard, then a bureau of the U.S. Department of Transportation, which was seeking to close a $400 million budget gap.
 The closure of the base represented an estimated 30 million dollar savings.
 Since the closure was an initiated action by the Coast Guard, it was not subject to the Base Realignment and Closure process.

 At the time of the closure announcement in October 1995, President Bill Clinton and New York Senator Daniel Patrick Moynihan reached an informal agreement to convey the island to the city and state of New York for $1, if a plan for public benefit could be developed.
 The city was initially reluctant to take up Clinton's offer because it would not have been financially beneficial to the city.
 The issue was exacerbated when the United States Congress passed the Balanced Budget Act in August 1997, stipulating that the GSA sell the island at a fair market value by 2002.
 The island's sale was expected to net the federal government $500 million.